Who we are

 How our social enterprise works

 Camel CSA is a community interest company (CIC), so any profits are fed back into the business.
-Members of our subscription scheme get a share in the produce, have an equal say in how we’re organised and are invited to take part in our voluntary activities.
+Members of our subscription scheme get a share in the produce, have an equal say in how we’re organised and are invited to take part in our volunteering activities.
 Some do, some don’t; it’s not compulsory!

 Paid workers and volunteers